Koalacards/Plotter/docs.md

 Welcome to Plotter, a bot for making data sets and graphs directly on Discord.
 The following documentation will list the commands you can use to access Plotter and it's functionalities.

+This documentation can be found on Plotter's official github, https://github.com/Koalacards/Plotter/blob/main/docs.md

+Plotter can be invited to anyone's Discord server using the following URL: https://discord.com/api/oauth2/authorize?client_id=836212383847809075&permissions=2147535872&scope=bot%20applications.commands

 ## How to Read the Documentation

 Here is an example command setup: